 I've never been skiing/snowboarding before.
 Will I be able to learn?

 Absolutely!
 Skiing is not just a sport for pros.
 Remember: everyone was a beginner at one time!
-Ski Cooper’s legendary Ski School can provide you with top quality ski and snowboard instruction tailored to your age and abilities to get you on your way to a lifelong enjoyment of winter sports.
+Ski Cooper’s Legendary Ski School can provide you with top quality ski and snowboard instruction tailored to your age and abilities to get you on your way to a lifelong enjoyment of winter sports.
 Ski Cooper is the ideal mountain to learn to ski or ride.
-We have a huge beginner area with the state’s longest Magic Carpet conveyor lift; it’s just like riding a people mover at the airport… just step or ski on, and let the conveyor do all the work for you!
+We have a huge beginner area with the state’s longest public Magic Carpet conveyor lift; it’s just like riding a people mover at the airport… just step or ski on, and let the conveyor do all the work for you!
 As you improve, we have a perfect terrain progression for you, with ample wide-open “green circle” (easier) runs, moving up to smooth “blue square” (intermediate) cruisers, and finally all the way to steep “black diamonds” (advanced) with powder, glades, and moguls to keep you interested and challenged.

 Which ski lesson should I choose?